-All mandatory questions are answered;
+- All mandatory questions are answered;

-- Required supporting documents are provided in the proper format(s); and - The evaluation fees have been received.
+- Required supporting documents are provided in the proper format(s); and

+- The evaluation fees have been received.

-ICANN will post all applications considered complete and ready for evaluation as soon as practicable after the close of the application submission period.
-Certain questions including selected finance, architecture, and security-related questions, have been designated by ICANN as confidentialrelate to internal processes or information: applicant responses to these questions will not be posted.
-Confidential Each question iss are labeled in the application form as to whether the information will be posted.
-See the full set of questions in the attachment to Module 2.such in the application form.
+ICANN will post-at one time the all applications considered complete and ready for evaluation as soon as practicable after the close of the application submission period.
+Certain questions, including selected finance, architecture, and security-related questions, have been designated by ICANN as confidential: applicant responses to these questions will not be posted.
+Confidential questions are labeled as such in the application form.
 The remainder of the application as submitted by the applicant will be posted on ICANN's website.